0xca7/net_analyzer/README.md

 - Well-Known Ports
 - Protocols found in the dump.
 - Connections, only which IPs are communicating
-- Connections, with Port Numbers
+- Connections, with IPs and Port Numbers

+You also get a nice connection graph showing which IPs are communicating with each other.

 **any field which is not recognized or empty is replaced with zero**